JayRabari17/AWS-Training/Resources/DEA-C01/Learnings.md

 ![alt text](image-129.png)

 - Firehose buffer accumulates records and is flushed based on time and size rules.
 Firehose will auto. increase buffer size to increase throughput.
-- BUT When Kinesis Data Firehose's delivery stream scales, it can cause an effect on the buffering LIKE The overall buffer size (SizeInMBs) of the delivery stream scales proportionally but inversely.
-For example, if the capacity of Kinesis Data Firehose increases by two times the original buffer size limit, the buffer size is halved.
+**[- BUT When Kinesis Data Firehose's delivery stream scales, it can cause an effect on the buffering LIKE The overall buffer size (SizeInMBs) of the delivery stream scales proportionally but inversely.
+For example, if the capacity of Kinesis Data Firehose increases by two times the original buffer size limit, the buffer size is halved.]**

 - **Data Streams v/s Firehose**: ![alt text](image-130.png)